 Our main source of marketing for our products and services is "word-of-mouth" from our large user base.
 The trust and reliance that our users place in us is a key growth driver of our business, since prospective users that hear positive feedback from their friends and colleagues about our products and services are more likely to try them.
-During the three months ended March 31, 2018, organic installs represented approximately 70.0% of our new smartphone users.
+In 2017, organic installs represented approximately 65% of our new smartphone users.
 In parallel, we invest in advertising campaigns and paid online promotions to reach prospective users.
 We also cooperate with industry partners to promote our products.
+For example, we work with 360 Mobile Security Limited, a major supplier for our online user acquisition and a related party of ours, for advertising campaigns.
 See "Related Party Transactions."
-During the three months ended March 31, 2018, approximately 1.6% of new smartphone users originated from our paid online promotions.
+In 2017, approximately 5% of new smartphone users originated from our paid online promotions.
 We normally set an annual budget for the overall spending on paid online promotions.

 Our products are available through our official website, www.opera.com, as well as the Google Play Store and Apple App Store.
 In addition, we work closely with key device manufacturers and chipset vendors worldwide to pre-install Opera products and co-market our products and services.
-During the three months ended March 31, 2018, approximately 29.0% of new smartphone users came from such partners.
+In 2017, approximately 30% of new smartphone users came from such partners.
 We have long-standing relationships with device manufacturer partners covering most of the largest smartphone brands, including Samsung, Huawei, OPPO and Transsion.